kevin91nl/SECNN/README.md

 }
 ```

-When the JSON is used for training and testing, information about entity salience should be given.
+When the JSON file is used for training and testing, information about entity salience should be given.
 The structure should contain a `salient_entities` field which has a list as its value containing mentions of the entities that are salient.
 The JSON files used for training and testing are similar to the following example:

 ```
 {